Your mountain getaway to the Great Smoky Mountains starts here.

 Anchored at the corner of east parkway and Glades road at traffic light #3A, you’ll find the beginning of the Great Smoky Arts & Crafts Community.
 Home to over 100 shops featuring craftspeople and artists along an eight-mile loop, it’s the largest gathering of independent artisans in North America.
 You’ll discover one-of-a-kind crafts, treasures and artwork, and you can watch the artisans at work.
 Stop along the way to chat with a painter or potter, or let a broom-maker show you how it’s done.

 Once the sun sets, there’s plenty of dining and entertainment to be had downtown.
 From family fare to filet mignon, Gatlinburg’s restaurants are always fixin’ up something special.
 After dinner, enjoy a show.
-Take a trip back in time to the slapstick vaudeville comedy of Sweet Fanny Adams Theatre, or check out the hypnosis and magic of the Mentalist show.
+Take a trip back in time to the slapstick vaudeville comedy of Sweet Fanny Adams Theatre, or a magic show.
 Grab a bench and people-watch.
 Cruise up the Space Needle or Gatlinburg Sky Lift, and enjoy the twinkling lights below.

 Gatlinburg vacations are famous for our out-of-the-way places to stay as well as our comfy rooms right in town.
 There are mountainside chalets, cabins and modern condos, along with plenty of downtown hotels, motels, bed & breakfasts and lodges.
 Pitch camp at a nearby campground.
 Whatever accommodation you choose, Gatlinburg is where your adventures in Appalachia begin.